Paula

 People are OK

 I truly believe we are all OK at our most fundamental level.
 We may have disruptive thoughts and behaviours towards others or towards ourselves, but the core of our being is OK.
-This implies that each of us is a valuable person in our own right and we are all as important as each other.
-I therefore strive for equality in therapeutic relationships, and for shared responsibility to find out who a client is and what they want and need.
+This implies that each of us is a valuable person in our own right, and we are all as important as each other.
+I therefore strive for equality in therapeutic relationships and for shared responsibility to find out who a client or a system is and what they want and need.

 Change is possible

-We all adopt beliefs and make decisions along the way that over time become outdated, but they are by themselves a testimony to our creativity.
+We all adopt beliefs and make decisions along the way that, over time, become outdated, but they are by themselves a testimony to our creativity.
 How we live our life in the present can be based on old decisions, and sometimes those decisions aren’t helpful any more.
-As we gain clarity, we forge the ability to make new decisions that serve us better in the here and now and help us live in ways that are more true to us.
+As we embark on this exploration, we forge the ability to make new decisions that serve us better in the here and now and help us live in ways that are more true to us.

-A meaningful counselling relationship has the potential to enhance all other relationships in life.
-At times this journey might feel difficult when revisiting vulnerable places, but ultimately, I am convinced that counselling can help you to feel better, even if it gets worse at first.
-I accompany people on this journey while offering an environment that is warm, compassionate and where they can feel held.
+A meaningful therapeutic relationship has the potential to enhance all other relationships in life.
+At times, this journey might feel difficult when revisiting vulnerable places, but ultimately, I am convinced that psychotherapy can help you to feel better, even if it gets worse at first.
+I accompany people and systems on this journey while offering an environment that is warm, compassionate and where they can feel held.

 I am curious for us to find out together who you are in the world, how you came to be this person and where you want to go.

-Most of my experience as a counsellor has been in working with gender, sexual, and relationship diversity (GSRD), especially queer identities, including work with neurodivergent clients.
-I can help you work specifically on experiences relating to sexuality and gender, and the counselling I offer is consequently LGBTQIA+ informed and affirmative.
-I welcome clients of all races, genders, sexual orientations and relationship styles, including all forms of consensual non-monogamy.
+Most of my experience as a psychotherapist has been in working with gender, sexual, and relationship diversity (GSRD), especially queer identities, including work with neurodivergent clients and with couples, throuples, polycules or anyone embarking on non-normative relationship forms.
+I can help you work specifically on experiences relating to sexuality and gender, and the psychotherapy I offer is consequently LGBTQIA+ informed and affirmative.
+I welcome clients and systems of all races, genders, sexual orientations and relationship styles, including all forms of consensual non-monogamy.

 I look forward to meeting you if you think this process might be helpful to you.